-Seemingly on an upward trajectory, the Iranian market has seen huge growth in 2017, with the number of users for Android platform Café Bazaar increasing by 270 per cent.
+Seemingly on an upward trajectory, the Iranian market has seen a huge growth in 2017, with the number of users for the Android platform Café Bazaar increasing by 270 per cent.
 Come to the end of 2018, the number of active players had jumped to 37 million.
 Not bad for a country that houses a little over double that amount.

 Jordan-based mobile game studio Maysalward is one developer that lives and breathes the region on a daily basis, witnessing it grow from nothing.
 Launched in 2003 as the region’s first mobile dedicated studio, the firm has focused on publishing original and licensed intellectual property such as King of Thieves and the Cut the Rope series, as well as developing popular releases like Game of Warriors.

 Investing in youth has been a big part of the Maysalward’s initiative, with employees from the company attending schools and seminars to educate children about the games industry and its opportunities.

 Not only this but diversification in Jordan’s games industry has been at the forefront of the conversation.
 Encouraging signs were shown at last years Jordan Gaming Summit which recorded 50 per cent of attendees as female.
 That conference has now become Pocket Gamer Connects MENA, which will take place on November 2nd and 3rd.

 Speaking to PocketGamer.biz, Maysalward founder and CEO Nour Khrais – who will be a speaker at Pocket Gamer Connects Seattle on May 13th to 14th – said that the video games market in the Middle East is on the rise, with the youth in the region seen as the main demographic for publishers.